Last updated 5th April, 2023

-All you need to know about removing a tree stump from the cost to expected timescales, methods available and how to do it yourself.
+This guide contains all you need to know about tree stump removal, from the cost (which on average can be anywhere between £150 - £350) to expected timescales, methods available (stump grinding, tree root removal etc.) and how to do it yourself.

 The cost of removing a tree stump will involve multiple factors; most notably the size of the stump, the number of stumps you need removing, the method of extraction that you choose and your location, with London and the surrounding areas being considerably more expensive than the rest of the UK due to labour costs.